AbdallahAbdalbasset/Chess-engine/README.md

    ./chess
    ```

-## Usage
+Usage

-- Start the game and follow the console instructions.
+Start the game and follow the console instructions.

-- Enter moves using board coordinates in the format: `fromX fromY toX toY`
+Enter moves using board coordinates in the format: fromX fromY toX toY

-  - Example: `0 1 0 2` moves the piece from `(0,1)` to `(0,2)`.
+Example: 0 1 0 2 moves the piece from (0,1) to (0,2).

+Choose the play mode by entering a number:

+1 - The engine plays a White move.

+2 - The engine plays a Black move.

+3 - Manual move.

-- Play against another player or challenge the chess engine.
+Play against another player or challenge the chess engine.
 ## Future Improvements

 - Implement bitboards for optimized board representation.